 - Preheat the oven to 180 degrees Celsius or 350 Fahrenheit.
 Grease or line a 27cm rectangular slice tin.

-- In a food processor, combine the butter, sugar, salt, flour and baking powder and pulse until it resembles course bread crumbs.
+- In a food processor, combine the butter, sugar, salt, flour and baking powder and pulse until it resembles coarse bread crumbs.
 Alternately use a pastry cutter or your fingers to cut/rub the butter into the flour.

 - Lightly beat the egg and add it to the flour mixture.
 Stir or pulse it to combine it into a thick dough that clumps together (not sticky), along with as much of the milk as you need to make the dough.